Feature image by @freebirdfibers

 Share your love for all things knotted by using the hashtag #macramelove, which is packed full of gorgeous makes.
 Macramé is made across the globe, from its origins in the Middle East to its popularity throughout Europe, and this is a great tag to find macramé makers in other countries.
 Also, try searching the word macramé followed by the country of your choice, for example #macramebrasil or #macrameindonesia. #instamacrame is another good hashtag to find makers from across the globe.

 Since its first revival in the 70s, macramé often sums up a more bohemian hippy lifestyle, so if you’re looking for makes to give your home a more spiritual vibe, search the hashtags #bohodecor and #bohostyle to have a look at some really dreamy homes and use #showmeyourboho to share your own.

 Whether you’re a beginner, or you’ve got the basics but want to master more complicated techniques, use #macrameknots to find out what people are using in their creations.
 If you’re looking for a tutorial or want to see other ways to use a knot you’ve already mastered, search the specific knots themselves for ideas – think #doublehalfhitch, #clovehitchknot, #horizontalclovehitches, #clovehitches and #doublehalfhitch.
 And don’t forget to search #macramesupplies and #macramecord to find the best tools to get making.

 Macrame Movement is a fantastic Instagram page to find some beautiful makers.
-Use the hashtag #macramemovement to find makers going to be discovered for their knotting techniques while sharing some of your own.
+Use the hashtag #macramemovement to find makers that are going to be discovered for their fabulous knots while sharing some of your own.